Izenda7Series/docs-html/_sources/ref/api_data_model.rst.txt

      - Returns an array of the :term:`query source categories <query source category>` in the specified connection.

        .. versionadded:: 2.0.3
+   * - `POST dataModel/basicQuerySourceCategoriesInfo`_
+     - Returns an array of the :term:`query source categories <query source category>` with paging in the specified connection.

+       .. versionadded:: 2.4.0
    * - `GET dataModel/basicQuerySourcesInfo/{connection_id}/(type)`_
      - Returns an array of id and name of the query sources in the specified connection, filtered by type (Table, View or Stored Procedure).
    * - `GET dataModel/querySourcesInfo/{connection_id}/(type)`_